pletfix/oauth-plugin/README.md

 This plugin provides a OAuth service to authenticate the user through the socialite provider such like Facebook or Dropbox.

+Currently the following providers are integrated:

+- Dropbox
+- Facebook
+- GitHub

+You are welcome when you make a pull request with other providers.

 ## Installation

 Fetch the package by running the following terminal command under the application's directory: